vul337/jTrans/README.md

 # jTrans
-Official code of **jTrans: Jump-Aware Transformer for Binary Code Similarity Detection**
+This repo is the official code of **jTrans: Jump-Aware Transformer for Binary Code Similarity Detection**.

 ![Illustrating the performance of the proposed jTrans](/figures/poolsizecompare.png)

 ## News
+* \[2022/7/7\] We update BinaryCorp with the original [binaries](https://cloud.vul337.team:8443/s/W57ZWXxn7zSKG4q).
 * \[2022/6/18\] We release the code and models of jTrans.
 * \[2022/6/9\] We release the preprocessing code and [BinaryCorp](https://cloud.vul337.team:8443/s/cxnH8DfZTADLKCs), the dataset we used in our paper.
 * \[2022/5/26\] jTrans is now on [ArXiv](https://arxiv.org/pdf/2205.12713.pdf).